steve-spence/cheaptravel-ai/README.md

 Install the PostgreSQL extention on VSCode and add the connection string details that are in the .env
 ### POSTGRESQL IS ON PORT 5433 ###

+make dev is not working:
+The docker container that it is running on has your node_modules mounted into it.
+If you have no node modules it will not work, the container will crash saying 'next not found' or something of the like.
+To fix this, cd to frontend -> npm install -> cd .. && make dev